 Below, I have listed some tips how to save money with online print companies.

-First, the most obvious way to save money when printing is by proactively comparing top online print companies.
+The most obvious way to save money is proactively comparing top online print companies.
 At least compare three different companies before committing.
-It is also worth suggesting that consumers should not use generic terms such as “printing” but rather “11×17 flyer printing” or “cheap poster printing” or “24×36 custom posters” which helps search engines locate companies that actually focus on those specific products and sizes.
+When searching for an online print company, consumers should not use generic terms such as “printing, but rather “11×17 flyer printing” or “cheap poster printing” or “24×36 custom posters.”
+Being more specific helps search engines locate companies that focus on those products and sizes.

-Most companies are cheaper in some product categories over others so be sure to carefully compare prices (including shipping) of exactly what you are receiving and don’t blindly, or emotionally, utilize a company solely on a past transaction.
-We can agree that most of us are willing to pay extra for better customer service, so I urge most people to steer away from print companies with no guarantees, no pictures, no reviews, no social networks etc.
+Most companies are cheaper in some product categories than others.
+Be sure to carefully compare prices (including shipping) of precisely what you are receiving and don’t blindly, or emotionally, utilize a company solely on a past transaction.
+Most of us are willing to pay extra for better customer service.
+I urge people to steer away from print companies with no guarantees, pictures, reviews, or social networks.

 No matter the industry, the savvy shopper should utilize a search engine rather than visiting a company’s website directly.
 Many print companies offer sales and deals only available to visitors clicking on a sponsored ad.
-By offering a discount to newcomers, the ad’s ROI (return on investment) improves when a prospect is provided a discount.
-These discounts are intended for new customers, but shortcomings of coders and marketers opens up valuable opportunities for anyone to save.
+By advertising a discount to newcomers, the ad’s ROI (return on investment) improves when a prospect makes a purchase.
+Marketers create these discounts for new customers, but these special offers are often valuable opportunities for anyone to save.

-PrintKEG prices are the same for everyone and recurring customers are provided special coupons and savings through our newsletter.
-However, some print companies are more aggressive and growth oriented than others so extra savings may be available.
-I can now guess why we’re still just small potatoes.
+PrintKEG prices are the same for everyone, and recurring customers are provided exclusive coupons and savings through our newsletter and numerous incentive strategies.
+However, some print companies are more aggressive and growth-oriented than others.
+Extra savings may be lurking by signing up for newsletters, abandoning cards, opening an account, and so on.